$240 to form your Washington LLC

 Does Washington have an income tax for LLCs?

 Washington has no personal income tax.
 But LLCs pay Business and Occupation (B&O) Tax on gross receipts: 0.471% retail, 0.484% wholesale/manufacturing, 1.5% services.
 This is separate from the SOS annual report.
-B&O is an entity-level tax on gross — not profit — so even unprofitable LLCs owe B&O if they have revenue.
-Source: Washington Department of Revenue B&O Tax, verified 2026-04-25.
+B&O is an entity-level tax on gross, not profit, so even unprofitable LLCs owe B&O if they have revenue.
+Source: Washington Department of Revenue B&O Tax, verified 2026-05-25.

 What is the Washington Business License?